 Teams will be formed based on where the girls reside and the number of girls who register to play in each division.
 We plan on having teams located throughout Salt Lake and Utah counties.

 Teams will practice beginning in March.
-High School and Jr. High gets 3 practices per week for 2 hours.
-Elementary gets 2 practices per week for 2 hours at the following field locations: (To Be Determined)
+High School, Jr. High and5-6 grades practices 3 days per week for 2 hours.
+Elementary 3-4 practices 2 days for 2 hours at the following field locations: (To Be Determined)

-What are the ages of girls that can play?
+What are the ages of girls that can play tackle football?

 What is the size of the football?